 There are many areas within schools where you will be shocked to find hazardous chemicals.
 It could be an outside storage shed, closet, classroom, or maintenance area; it is likely there is an abundance of chemicals in your schools.

-Before acrylic and latex paint became common, paint was extremely toxic and some schools still have lead based paint in their classroom.
+Before acrylic and latex paint became common, paint was extremely toxic and some schools still have lead-based paint in their classroom.
 In addition to lead paint, used photo developer and fixer creates a hazardous waste which contains silver, another heavy metal.
-Many schools have switched to digital photography but there is still dark rooms where students are developing their own work.
-Old glazes from pottery work, are know to contain heavy metals as well, like chromium and cadmium, they need to be replaced with a safe alternative.
+Many schools have switched to digital photography but there are still dark rooms where students are developing their own work.
+Old glazes from pottery work, are known to contain heavy metals as well, like chromium and cadmium, they need to be replaced with a safe alternative.

 Stay tuned for tips on how to be compliant in your school.